jordonsc/icarus_qol/README.md

 * Added a Rope recipe from Fur, similar to the Leather recipe
 * Basic lights only require 2 Iron
 * Frozen Ore no longer provides Super Cooled Ice, Obsidian or Scoria, but will produce more Iron & Copper
-* Miasmic tools now require Cold Steel and Obsidian, and more Distilled Miasma
-* Added perks to Miasmic tools

 ### Items: